dartondox/dox-query-builder/README.md

   );
   await db.open();

-  // initial SqlQueryBuilder, only once at main function SqlQueryBuilder.initialize(database: db, debug: true);
+  // initialize SqlQueryBuilder, only once at main function SqlQueryBuilder.initialize(database: db, debug: true);

   // and finally use model from anywhere in the project.